Police steeled for further violence as more than 140 charged over riots

 The Met Commissioner also rejected claims that recent disturbances had been dealt with more harshly than if they had been committed by people from ethnic minorities.

-He said claims of “two-tier policing”, amplified by Elon Musk, the US-based owner of social media platform X, were “complete nonsense” and put police officers at risk.
+He said claims of “two-tier policing”, amplified by Elon Musk, the US-based owner of social media platform X, formerly Twitter, were “complete nonsense” and put police officers at risk.